zy-cuhk/paintingrobotdemo_v2/readme.md

 the modification part includes:
 1. z limit should be changed and tested
-2. planing dict about the manipulator planing part should be
+2. planing dict about the manipulator planing part should be modified (1) the planning result should be tested
+(2) the painting gun control part should be added